Awni00/abstract_transformer/iclr/YUpf.md

 <!-- There are many unanswered questions, and much more to explore.
 In the deanonymized version of the paper, we will share a link to interactive app for exploring the activations of trained *DAT* language models on different inputs.
 We hope this will allow people to develop intuitions about this new architecture, and facilitate follow-up work. -->

-## Question on Figure 5

-> How are you generating attention scores for tokens after “model” and “state” in Figure 5?
-Is this not a causal language model?

-Yes, this is a causal language model.
-In figure 5, we are plotting the *relations* $\bm{r}_{ij} = r(x_i, x_j)$, *not the attention scores* $\alpha_{ij}$ (which would be zero for $j > i$).
-Recall that the same relation function $r(\cdot, \cdot)$ is applied across all pairs of objects.
-While the relation to future objects will be masked out by the attention scores, we can still inspect $\bm{r}_{ij}$ for the purposes of interpretability.

-Although this is explained in the caption (L507), we will make sure to emphasize this and clarify that these are not attention scores to avoid the confusion.
-This point of confusion may be part of some of your other concerns (e.g., on weight-tying or interpretation of attention scores).

 ---

-Thank you again for your review.
-Please let us know if we have addressed your concerns or if you have any remaining concerns.
-We look forward to your response and continued discussion.